Microb-vn/pyMediaNames/README.md

 2023-0629 081500 Our to Rio-Breakfast at the hotel.jpg\
 etc..

-Once you're done with all images, perform a "ExifFullUpdate" run, with "ExifDateTime" coded with value "FromFileDetails".
+Once you're done with all images, perform a script execution, with "NewDateTime" coded with value "FromFileDetails" and the corresponding Input\<xxx\>pos positions according to what you named your files.

 ### Digital photo's and Video's

-Just run a "Standard" run, that should do the trick.
+Running the script with the "NewDateTime" set to "FromFileDetails" (and the correct nput\<xxx\>pos positions according to the file names), that should do the trick.
+When you want to process photos and videos that span several events, and want to show that in the media names, you could:

+- Place each set of media files for an event in a subfolder
+- Give each of the subfolders the name of the event

 ## Launching the script using different configurations